fgantt/yse/docs/design/gameplay-stability/tasks-ENGINE_GAMEPLAY_STABILITY_PLAN.md

   - [x] 3.3 Enhance `quiescence.rs` and late-move pruning to revisit nodes where SEE indicates a self-destructive capture or where promoted-pawn threats exist.
   - [x] 3.4 Wire initiative/attack debt metrics into search statistics so offensive pressure translates into selective deepening when coordination is present.

-- [ ] 4.0 Build pawn-storm and attack-response framework
+- [x] 4.0 Build pawn-storm and attack-response framework
-  - [ ] 4.1 Define storm-state tracking structs (consecutive pushes, file ownership, time since response) accessible to evaluation and search layers.
+  - [x] 4.1 Define storm-state tracking structs (consecutive pushes, file ownership, time since response) accessible to evaluation and search layers.
-  - [ ] 4.2 Expand drop heuristics (pawn/gold drops such as `▲8八歩打`, `▲7八金`) so they trigger automatically when storm severity crosses a threshold.
+  - [x] 4.2 Expand drop heuristics (pawn/gold drops such as `▲8八歩打`, `▲7八金`) so they trigger automatically when storm severity crosses a threshold.
-  - [ ] 4.3 Implement initiative tracking that recognizes climbing silver, edge attacks, and prepared pawn breaks; ensure scoring kicks in only after development prerequisites are met.
+  - [x] 4.3 Implement initiative tracking that recognizes climbing silver, edge attacks, and prepared pawn breaks; ensure scoring kicks in only after development prerequisites are met.
-  - [ ] 4.4 Add “attack debt” penalties that escalate when the engine amasses attacking resources but fails to convert within a configurable ply window.
+  - [x] 4.4 Add "attack debt" penalties that escalate when the engine amasses attacking resources but fails to convert within a configurable ply window.

 - [ ] 5.0 Expand validation and performance safeguards
   - [ ] 5.1 Capture FENs for △8七歩成 and ▲4四角?? critical positions; craft targeted self-play suites verifying protective responses.